nathanjones4323/geospatial-portfolio-app/README.md

 ## 🗒️ TODO <a name = "todo"></a>

+### In Progress

+- [ ] Build out Streamlit UI / functionality
+  - [ ] Either make the user filter when ZCTA is selected, or simplify the polygon data so that it can be loaded into the UI without crashing it.
+  - [ ] Add `st.dataframe` tables to accompany the maps
+  - [ ] Add the rest of the metrics (might depend on fixing the truncating column name error)

+### Future

+- [ ] Fix truncating column name error ==> Postgres can only handle 63 characters for column names and this is causing duplicate column names
+- [ ] Add query parameters so users can share links to specific views of the app
+- [ ] Make a tutorial on how to use the app
+- [ ] Speed up the data pipelines using threading
+- [ ] Clean up Dockerfiles and .env files ==> shouldn't have to specify the same environment variables in multiple places

+### Completed

 - [x] Add CBSA data to the data pipelines
 - [x] Add a check to the data pipelines to see if the data has already run and if so, don't run it again
 - [x] Fix memory error ==> the data pipelines are running out of memory when trying to load the ZCTA boundary data into the database
   - Fixed by writing the writing the data in chunks instead of all at once
-- [ ] Fix truncating column name error ==> Postgres can only handle 63 characters for column names and this is causing duplicate column names
-- [ ] Build out Streamlit UI / functionality
 - [x] Rewrite `mapping.py` module
-- [ ] Speed up the data pipelines using threading
-- [ ] Clean up Dockerfiles and .env files ==> shouldn't have to specify the same environment variables in multiple places